OleksF/EKS-classifier-minimal/README.md

 # EKS-classifier-minimal

+AWS Kubernetes stuff.
 Runs a free and paid tier classification service on some mock data using EKS backend with eksctl.

 Following files from UIUC CS498, Spring 2022:
 - `classify.py`